pallets/flask/docs/patterns/wtforms.rst

         return render_template('register.html', form=form)

-Notice we're implying that the view is using SQLAlchemy here (:ref:`sqlalchemy-pattern`), but that's not a requirement, of course.
+Notice we're implying that the view is using SQLAlchemy here (:doc:`sqlalchemy`), but that's not a requirement, of course.
 Adapt the code as necessary.

 Things to remember: